shivasiddharth/GassistPi/README.md

 **30. Custom actions in French, Italian, German, Dutch and Spanish.**
 **31. Send commands over MQTT to the Google Assistant (Only Armv7 boards).**
 **32. Control Assistant using IR Remote (Only Raspberry Armv7 boards).**
-**33. Send voice messages from the raspberry to the mobile, using pushbullet.**
+**33. Send voice messages from the raspberry to the mobile using pushbullet.**

 *******************************************************************************************************************************